Publication Ethics

 Data Access and Retention

-Authors may be asked to provide the raw data in connection with a paper for editorial review, and should be prepared to provide public access to such, if practicable, and should in any event be prepared to retain such data for a reasonable time after publication.
+Authors may be asked to provide raw data related to a paper for editorial review and should be prepared to provide public access to such data, if practicable, and retain the data for a reasonable period after publication.

 Originality and Plagiarism